 Crucially, we note that DMA's performance varies significantly depending on the hyperparameter choice, whereas the multilayered LDF methods' performance does not.
 This is clearly illustrated in Figure \ref{fig:simulation_hyper}.
 One could adopt various strategies in trying to find the hyperparameters.
 The most basic one would be based on tuning the hyperparameter on the calibration period and keeping the parameter constant thereafter.
 In this case, for example, if we set the calibration period to 250 the methods choose discounts as: DMA 0.5 (MLS = -0.50); $\mbox{LDF}_{\mbox{s},\mbox{s}}^2$ 0.6 (MLS = -0.42); $\mbox{LDF}_{\mbox{s},\mbox{a}}^2$ 0.7 (MLS = -0.49).
 For comparison the stable state $\mbox{LDF}_{\mbox{s},\cdots,\mbox{s}}^{\infty}$ achieves MLS = -0.41.
 The non-LDF model averaging models, namely BPS, DeCO and best N-average, were tuned to achieve best performance to the entire sample a posteriori in contrast to LDF models where we select a single configuration based on the initial sample of 250 observations.
 Another strategy could be based on selecting the best discount factor at each time step (online) based on the expanding window, potentially exponentially weighted - this boils down to an LDF approach with an additional argmax layer.
 In this case DMA simply becomes $\mbox{LDF}_{\mbox{s},\mbox{a}}^2$ and as shown can lead to better results.
 Even better results and more robustness can be achieved using $\mbox{LDF}_{\mbox{s},\mbox{s}}^2$ where a mix of discount factors is being used.

-In Figure \ref{fig:simulation_lpdr} we present LPDR for the tested models against $\mbox{LDF}_{\mbox{s},\cdots,\mbox{s}}^{\infty}$.
-The LDF models (including DMA) performed generally better, however, the results suggest that the 2-layer LDF which can weight multiple discount factors model is more robust to abrupt changes in the level than the other models.
+In Figure \ref{fig:simulation_lpdr} we present the LPDR for the tested models against $\mbox{LDF}_{\mbox{s},\cdots,\mbox{s}}^{\infty}$.
+The LDF models (including DMA) generally performed better, however, the results suggest that the 2-layer LDF, which can weight multiple discount factors model, is more robust to abrupt changes in the level than the other methods.

 Figure \ref{fig:alpha} show how the average parameter $\alpha$ in the first meta-model layer dynamically changes using $\mbox{LDF}_{\mbox{s},\mbox{a}}^2$ with $\alpha=0.95$ and $\mbox{LDF}_{\mbox{s},\mbox{s}}^2$ with $\alpha=0.8$.
 It is close to $1$ in periods of stability and closer to 0 in times of abrupt changes.
 In comparison, for $\alpha=1$ the average parameter $\alpha$ is the first meta-model layer is rather stable, oscillating around 0.6.
 As mentioned before, this variation in parameter $\alpha$ might be beneficial since the lower the $\alpha$ parameter more models will be taken into consideration and the final outcome might show more uncertainty.
 Additionally, a lower parameter $\alpha$ facilitates the ability to quickly re-weight the models to adapt to the new regime.
 Whereas, in the times of stability it might be better to narrow down the meaningful forecasts to a smaller group by increasing the parameter $\alpha$.
 This illustrates how the two layer model provides useful flexibility in the discount factors in the first meta-model layer.
-Another observation from Fig.\ \ref{fig:alpha} is concerning the average values of discount parameters $\alpha$ across time.
-For $\mbox{LDF}_{\mbox{s},\mbox{a}}^2$ the average $\alpha$ for $\alpha=0.95$ is 0.75 and for $\mbox{LDF}_{\mbox{s},\mbox{s}}^2$ with $\alpha=0.8$ it is 0.71.
-Whereas the average $\alpha$ for both LDF models with $\alpha=0.1$ is 0.61.
+Another observation from Fig.\ \ref{fig:alpha} is concerning the average values of discount parameters $\alpha$ in the first layer across time.
+For $\mbox{LDF}_{\mbox{s},\mbox{a}}^2$ the average $\alpha$ in the first payer for $\alpha=0.95$ in the second layer is 0.75 and for $\mbox{LDF}_{\mbox{s},\mbox{s}}^2$ with $\alpha=0.8$ in the last layer it is 0.71.
+Whereas the average $\alpha$ for both LDF models with $\alpha=0.1$ in the last layer is 0.61.